Crispy Baked Cinnamon French Toast Sticks {Video}

 Instructions

-- While oven is heating, line a baking dish with foil and place a cooling rack on top.
-(You can bake the French Toast Sticks directly on the baking dish, but they won't be as crisp on all sides.)
-Spray with nonstick cooking spray.
+- While the oven is heating, line a baking dish with foil or parchment and place an oven-safe cooling rack on top.
+Spray the cooling rack with nonstick cooking spray.

-- In one shallow baking dish combine eggs, cream and vanilla in a shallow baking dish.
-Whisk well.
+- In one shallow baking dish whisk together the eggs, milk, and vanilla until even.

-- In a second shallow baking dish, stir together sugar and cinnamon until evenly combined.
+- In a second shallow baking dish, stir together sugar and cinnamon.

-- Roll bread sticks in egg mixture until they are well coated.
-Then roll them in cinnamon-sugar and place on baking dish, leaving at least 1/2 inch between each stick.
+- Roll the bread sticks in the egg mixture until just coated (don't let them soak up too much of the liquid).
+Then roll them in cinnamon-sugar and place on the prepared cooling rack, leaving at least 1 inch between each stick.

 - Bake until crisp and golden brown on top, 20 to 24 minutes.
-(These do not need to be turned during cooking, but do check them after about 15 minutes.
-If the tops are starting to turn dark brown, you can flip them over to prevent over-cooking.)
+(These do not need to be turned during cooking.)

 - Serve immediately with berries or syrup or other toppings that you'd like!